xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 <ImageError />

 As the compressed image gets better, the error becomes almost invisible!

+How can we take the information and use one number to say the amount of error?
+Well, I could just sum up these errors, then I could divide by the total number from the original image.

+What is <Math text="\frac{1}{2}"/>?

 <!-- Furthermore, can we algorithmically say when an image  -->